scipp/scipp/README.md

 ## Additional build options

-1. `-DENABLE_LTO` enables LTO for libraries for faster linking.
-2. `-DDYNAMIC_LIB` forces the shared libraries building, that also decreases link time.
+1. `-DDYNAMIC_LIB` forces the shared libraries building, that also decreases link time.

-For development purposes `-DENABLE_LTO=OFF -DDYNAMIC_LIB=ON` is recommended.
+For development purposes `-DCMAKE_INTERPROCEDURAL_OPTIMIZATION=OFF -DDYNAMIC_LIB=ON` is recommended.